deciduously/impact/README.md

 An extraterrestrial WASM adventure.
 Very much WIP.

 It's incremental, but not realtime.
+For now, a second passes each time an Action happens, which is not ideal...bulk actions will take way too long.
+Eventually I will fine tune this so that each action has a duration, meaning adding messages to the console won't clog it up.

 ## Requirements